jeromekelleher/ercs/docs/source/index.rst

     .. attribute:: kdtree_bucket_size

-       The number of locations in a leaf node of the kdtree; must be a power of two, greater than 0.
+       The number of locations in a leaf node of the kdtree, which  must be a power of two.
 The ``kdtree_bucket_size``
        is an advanced parameter that may be useful in tuning performance when very large numbers of lineages are involved.
 Larger values will result in less time and memory spent indexing the lineages, but more lineages will need to